MIPS/gcc/gcc/config/frv/frv.md

 ;; Called after register allocation to add any instructions needed for the ;; epilogue.
-Using an epilogue insn is favored compared to putting all of the ;; instructions in the FUNCTION_EPILOGUE macro, since it allows the scheduler ;; to intermix instructions with the restires of the caller saved registers.
+Using an epilogue insn is favored compared to putting all of the ;; instructions in the FUNCTION_EPILOGUE macro, since it allows the scheduler ;; to intermix instructions with the restores of the caller saved registers.
 ;; In some cases, it might be necessary to emit a barrier instruction as the ;; first insn to prevent such scheduling.
 (define_expand "epilogue"